Mcdonald006/AnalysisByMc-Portfolio/README.txt

 About Me

-I'm a detail-oriented Data Analyst passionate about transforming raw data into meaningful insights.
+I'm a detail-oriented Business Data Analyst passionate about transforming raw data into meaningful insights.
 With hands-on experience in tools like Python (Pandas, Matplotlib, Seaborn), SQL (PostgreSQL), Excel, Tableau, and Power BI, I help businesses make smarter, data-driven decisions.

 What You'll Find Here